dcashon/spr2019_ee596/hw2/readme.md

 ## EE596: Practical Introduction to Neural Nets Homework 2

+## Notes
+All training was done using either a local 1050 Ti or Tesla P100 gpu on mox.hyak nodes.

 ### Problem 1:
 Single fully connected hidden layer is implemented in a class inside: